 - Maintaining gains throughout lifetime

 - Those who wish to enhance a good marriage

 - Those who wish to gain conflict management skills

 Couples that this workshop is not suited for:

 - Those with significant emotional or physical abuse

-- Couples with addictions to drugs, alcohol, gambling
+- Those with addictions to drugs, alcohol or gambling

 - Those with serious mental health problems

 If you are unsure if you should attend, contact us and we'll help you to assess if this workshop is for you.